nanostores/nanostores/README.md

 ### Derived Store

-The store based on other store’s value.
+The store is based on other store’s value.

 ```ts
 import { createDerived } from '@logux/state'